mono/website/community/google-summer-of-code/guidance.md

 ------------------------

-If you have questions or suggestions, or would like feedback on your idea, please join us in [our Gitter channels](https://www.mono-project.com/community/help/chat).
+If you have questions or suggestions, or would like feedback on your idea, please join us in [our Discord channels](https://www.mono-project.com/community/help/chat).
 Various mentors and students from past years are usually there and can answer questions about the program and about Mono.
 Community engagement is essential for a successful Summer of Code, so get involved!